ONLYOFFICE/DocumentServer/ROADMAP.md

 * The More button on the left and right panels.
 All buttons that do not fit in height should be placed into it: category buttons, as well as plugins that were opened in the left panel.
-Remove the separator that separates the category buttons from the plugins.
+Remove the separator that separates the category buttons from the plugins
 * The setting to enable support for screen readers
 * RTL interface support, currently in beta
 * Window management buttons should be redesigned to correspond to Linux